-- 1. As required by Rule 6A-1.094222, the district has adopted a policy for the mid-year promotion of a student retained in third grade due to a reading deficiency.
-To be eligible for mid-year promotion, a student must demonstrate that he or she: - a. is a successful and independent reader as demonstrated by reading at or above grade level; - b. has progressed sufficiently to master appropriate third grade reading skills; - has met any additional requirements, such as satisfactory achievement in other curriculum areas, as determined by the policies of the district School Board; and - d. demonstrate satisfactory performance on a locally-selected state approved standardized assessment.
+- 1. To be eligible for mid-year promotion, a student must demonstrate that he or she: - a) Is a successful and independent reader as demonstrated by reading at or above grade level: - b) Has progressed sufficiently to master appropriate fourth grade reading skills; and, - c) Has met any additional requirements, such as satisfactory achievement in other curriculum areas, as determined by the policies of the district school board.